 - Rebecca J. Dobkins, Professor of Anthropology

-- Sammy Basu, Professor of Politics
+- Sammy Basu, Professor of History and Humanities

 - Maegan Parker Brooks, Assistant Professor